pecs2018/pecs2018.github.io/program.md

 ## Estuaries (fjords)

-11:00		MacCready	Parker *(Univ.
-Washington)* How to make a simple model of a fjord
+11:00		Parker MacCready	 *(Univ.
+Washington)* How to Make a Simple Model of a Fjord

-11:15		Wang	Chuning *(Rutgers Univ.)* Modeling Buoyancy Driven Circulation in an Idealized Fjord with ROMS
+11:15		Chuning Wang	 *(Rutgers Univ.)* Modeling Buoyancy Driven Circulation in an Idealized Fjord with ROMS

-11:30		Garnier	Soizic	*(Strathclyde)*	Optimal-detail circulation models for fjords and sea lochs: an application to the Puget Sound
+11:30		Soizic Garnier		*(Strathclyde)*	Optimal-detail Circulation Models for Fjords and sea Lochs: an Application to the Puget Sound

-11:45		O'Donnell	Jim	*(Univ.
+11:45		Jim O'Donnell		*(Univ.
 Conn.)*	Vernal Cooling in a Large Estuary

-12:00		Thyng	Kristen *(Texas A&M Univ.)* Freshwater inflow to Galveston Bay due to Hurricane Harvey
+12:00		Kristen Thyng	 *(Texas A&M Univ.)* Freshwater Inflow to Galveston bay due to Hurricane Harvey

 ***12:15	lunch***